FAIR2-for-research-software/Software_Lifecycle_Planning/episodes/SMP_for_research.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Understand what are the main points of a software management plan
+- Understand what are the main points of a software management plan.
-- How does it adapt to your research?
+- What are they main question you should ask yourself before diving into the coding part.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Introduction

+A Software management plan [SMP] is a framework that outlines how software development, releases, maintenance, and support will be conducted throughout its lifecycle.
+It outlines how the key aspects like goals, ressources, milestone, risks, and quality are effectively controlled.
+The plan is usually created early in the project and is essential for both small and large projects to ensure clear communication and expectations among team members and stakeholders.
+In this chapter we present various point that you might want to think about when you start developing a code for research.
+The goal is that you ask yourself the right questions before embarking in an important software development journey.

 ## Software management plan in academia

 Research is quite different from private sector.
 The goal of a research software is to answer a research question in a way that allows other people (and yourself) to carry it forward.
-ALigning the SMP to the research lifecyle ensure that the software not only facilitates scientific progress but also meets academics standards for collaboration, documentation and reproducibility.
+Aligning the SMP to the research lifecyle ensure that the software not only facilitates scientific progress but also meets academics standards for collaboration, documentation and reproducibility.

-Note: Not covered here is the finance part of the plan..

 ### Project Overview

 This is the start of the project.
 You will not start a research software without having a research question you want to answer.
 Having a clear research question will greatly help you define your software.

 Then what would you do?
 The answer is the same as for the research question: you look at what is already out there in the literature.
-If someone already answered your research question then you would not try to answer it again.
+If someone had already answered your research question then you would not try to answer it again.
 So if you want to build a software you will first look at what is already available. **DO NOT RE-INVENT THE WHEEL**.

 If something similar exists then don't recode it!
 If something is already available but does not have all the functionalities you are looking for then maybe you can build upon that previous work.
 If the code is open source, you might just be able to clone it and carry it forward.
 If it is not, you might be able to contact the P.I. and ask if you can have access to the source code (you might create new collaborations!).

-If you still want to create something from scratch while something already exist, always ask yourself: what would make people use my solution intead of the one that is already there?
-What addition do my software add to research community?
+If you still want to create something from scratch while something already exists, always ask yourself: what would make people use my solution intead of the one that is already available?
+What addition does my software bring to the research community?

 Finally, what do you expect to produce?
-What output?
-What kind of documentation?
+What is the end product?
+What output will it create?
+How will I make people engage with it?
+All these questions are important!

 ### Human and Technical ressouces

 Once you have a good idea of what you want to create, the next step is to identify who is in charge of it.
-Identify team members (P.I, RSE, Postdoc, PhD student, Data scientist) and their roles in the development of the tool.
-It is often useful to extend these distribution of roles to other aspects of the project, such as data management & publication (scienctif onces and more technical ones).
+Identify team members (P.I, RSE, Postdocs, PhD students) and their roles in the development of the tool.
+It is often useful to extend these distribution of roles to other aspects of the project, such as data management & publication (scienctif ones and more technical ones).
 While it is often complicated, try to mitigate the bus factor **[link to bus factor TBD]**.
-Finally, It is also important to make sure that everbody gets credited when the work is done.
+Finally, It is also important to make sure that everbody gets credited for their work.
 Discussing these aspects beforehand will potentialy avoid some painfuly difficult discussion (and frustration) down the line.

 On the technical side, it is important to identify technical resources, e.g. computing environement, High Performance Computing platform, that might be available.
 You might not see their need at first, but as the development goes on, if you know what support you can get from your own institution it is always interesting to know where they are and how accessible they are (some might need financing!).

-* Focus: Define responsibilities not just for coding, but also for research integrity, data handling, and ensuring reproducibility.

 ### Development Approach